 - lose their sense of humour and become moody and irritable;

-- change the pattern of their working day (eg start staying late and consistently refuse to take breaks);
+- change the pattern of their working day (eg staying late and refusing to take breaks);

 - start taking more sick leave;